SWADESH-KUMAR-NATH/6T-SRAM/README.md

 2. READ SNM

-The read margin is used to find out read stability of the SRAM.
+- The read margin is used to find out read stability of the SRAM.
 Read Stability is the ability to prevent the SRAM cell to flip the stored value while the stored value is being read.
+- Here the read margin is 0.4V.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_read.jpg"
      width="whatever"